Bedrock-OSS/bedrock-wiki-legacy/concepts/items.md

         "nurtition": 3,
         "can_always_eat": true,
         "saturation_modifier": "normal",
-	"using_converts_to": minecraft:item // Changes the food or drink into another item when consumed.
+	    "using_converts_to": "minecraft:apple" // Changes the food or drink into another item when consumed.
 Can be changed to any item.
     }
 }
 ```